The approved GCPS Clinic Information Card must be completed yearly for each student. The purpose of the clinic card is to:

 Taking prescription medication during school hours is discouraged.
 Parents should work out dosages so that none will need to be taken during school hours.

 However, if the treating physician recommends such administration of the medication, then the parent/guardian needs to complete the Administration of Medication Request Form and return it to the clinic.
+This form is available by request from the school clinic.

 Prescription medications must be kept in the appropriate child-proof prescription container (no envelopes, baggies, etc.) and labeled by the pharmacist with the student’s name, name of the medication, and dosage prescription.